Painful Sex After a Hysterectomy?

 How to Treat Painful Sex After a Hysterectomy

 You do not have to just grin and bear it through post-operative pain!
 Sex should be pleasurable (and not painful) at any life stage.
-Use these tips and products to restore pleasure to sex.
+Use these tips and products to restore pleasure to sexual activities.

 #1 Use lubricant.